phalcon/documentation/docs/db-layer.md

 ```

 ## Profiling
-The adapter includes the [Phalcon\Db\Profiler][db-profiler] component, that is used to analyze the performance of database operations to diagnose performance problems and discover bottlenecks.
+The adapter includes the [Phalcon\Db\Profiler][db-profiler] component, that is used to analyze the performance of database operations so as to diagnose performance problems and discover bottlenecks.

 ```php
 <?php